 The retaining Velcro straps can be hidden in side pouches.
-The side pouches flaps are hidden in the bottom lining of
+The side pouches flaps are hidden in the bottom lining of the tunnel bag.

 Upright Installation

 The tunnel bag can be installed upright when carrying other luggage on the rear rack.
 The upright installation leaves room underneath the tunnel bag.